rhubarb chocolate chip muffins

 rhubarb chocolate chip muffins - coffee shop muffins exposed / bitebymichelle.com

 If you’ve never had rhubarb with chocolate, don’t wait another day!
 The sour from the rhubarb is fantastic with the sweet of the chocolate.
 Also, ALERT, ALERT, ALERT – I’ve uncovered the secret for making muffins dome-topped like fancy coffee shops sell.
 Home cooks no long have to settle for itsy bitsy muffins.
-You increase the porportion of baking powder to flour to the max – before it produces a chemically taste – then fill the muffin cups to the top and start them in a hot oven for five minutes.
+You increase the proportion of baking powder to flour to the max – before it produces a chemically taste – then fill the muffin cups to the top and start them in a hot oven for five minutes.
 The extra baking powder in the batter and the hot oven-air cause the muffin to bolt.
 You then decrease the oven heat and allow the muffin to finish baking.
 I didn’t invent this, sadly, but figured it out after reading a zillion muffin recipes.
 I’ve used the base for this muffin with a slew of fruit and stuff combinations.
 It works every time.
 Have fun!

 RHUBARB CHOCOLATE CHIP MUFFINS